NerdyProjects/dt8852/README.md

 ### Instance variables

-The devices simply outputs a stream of current values.
+The device simply outputs a stream of current values.
 The `decode_next_token()`-loop decodes this stream, and gradually fills the following instance variables.
 These are read-only.

 **`current_spl`** Most recent SPL measurement.